gottacatchenall/ms_bumblebees/README.md

 Second, we then use this metaweb to predict the structure of networks at specific locations and times of year [@Gravel2019BriElt].
 Finally we suggest a map of sampling priority, which suggests the locations to sample that will best improve our understanding of the Colorado _Bombus_ pollination metaweb.

+Why is this good for science, what does this contribute to our understanding of plant-pollinator ints, networks, Bombus, predictive models, etc.,  and how can these results be useful.

 # Data

-We use three separate datasets to estimate the Colorado _Bombus_ metaweb.
+We use three separate field datasets to estimate the Colorado _Bombus_ metaweb.

 # Methods